devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

   will override those from the snippet By convention, some arguments should be common to all or most of the assistants.
   See :ref:`common_assistant_behaviour`
+``preserved``
+  if set, the value of this argument will be saved and will reappear in the next launch of devassistant GUI.
+The attribute string is a key under which the argument value will be stored.
+The key should be of the form "scope.argname" so that you can either share the value across more assistants or avoid collisions if any other assistant uses an argument with same name but different meaning.
+  The argument values are stored in "~/.devassistant/.config".
+  It is ignored in command-line interface.

 Gui Hints
 ~~~~~~~~~